Indian indenture system: Culture

 Indo-Caribbean writers have had a strong impact on the literature of the region.
 In Guyana Indo-Guyanese writers have had a strong impact on the literature of Guyana.
-Notable writers of Indian descent include Joseph Rahomon and Shana Yardan.
+Notable writers of Indian descent include Rohit Jagessar, Joseph Rahomon and Shana Yardan.

+Nobel laureate V.S.
+Naipaul is of Indo-Trinidadian and Tobagonian origin and his literary works are a reflection of his origin.

+Some of the traditional Indian games (such as kabaddi and kho-kho) became established in South Africa and parts of Asia.

+Demographical impact

+Several countries experienced demographic changes due to this migration.